odtp-org/odtp-manuals/docs/installation/odtp-local-installation.md

 ## 3. Download and prepare ODTP

-We provide installation of ODTP via two package and dependency managers to ensure that all dependencies have the correct version.
+We provide installation of ODTP via poetry as package and dependency manager.

 1. Create `odtp` folder.
 2. Download the [odtp](https://github.com/odtp-org/odtp) repository into the folder.